jpulakka/nordpool_diff/README.md

 ## Installation

 1. Install `hass-entso-e` (https://github.com/JaccoR/hass-entso-e).
-When configuring it, we recommend that you leave "Name" blank.
+When configuring it, you can leave "Name" blank.
-1. Optionally: Install `nordpool` (https://github.com/custom-components/nordpool).
-You can use just `nordpool` and not `hass-entso-e`, but it's not recommended for reasons explained above.
+2. Optionally: Install `nordpool` (https://github.com/custom-components/nordpool).
+You can also use just `nordpool` and not `hass-entso-e`, if you want to.
-1. Install `nordpool_diff`, either using HACS or manually
+3. Install `nordpool_diff`, either using HACS or manually
-     1. HACS (Recommended)
+     1. HACS
-         1. 1.
-Go to HACS -> Integrations
+         1. Go to HACS -> Integrations
          2. Click the three dots on the top right and select `Custom Repositories`
          3. Enter `https://github.com/jpulakka/nordpool_diff` as repository, select the category `Integration` and click Add
          4. A new custom integration shows up for installation (Nordpool Diff) - install it
          5. Restart Home Assistant
-      1. Manually
+      2. Manually
          1. Copy the `nordpool_diff` folder to HA `<config_dir>/custom_components/nordpool_diff/`
-         1. Restart HA.
+         2. Restart HA.
 (Skipping restarting before modifying configuration would give "Integration 'nordpool_diff' not found" error message from the configuration.)
-1. Configure `nordpool_diff`.
+4. Configure `nordpool_diff`.
 Add the following to your `configuration.yaml` file:
     ```yaml
     sensor:
       - platform: nordpool_diff
     ```
-1. Restart HA again to load the configuration.
+5. Restart HA again to load the configuration.
 Now you should see `nordpool_diff_triangle_10` sensor, where the `triangle_10` part corresponds to default values of optional parameters, explained below.

 ## Optional parameters